-An agency pay agreement/business account can also be created between an organization and the FBI, or its authorized agent, for payment of FBI clearances.
-Information on creating an agency pay agreement for FBI clearances through the Department of Education can be found on the "Clearances" page of the KeepKidsSafe.pa.gov website requested from the Pennsylvania State Police to pay for clearances in bulk by calling 1-888-783-7972 and selecting option 3.
-Organizations are, also able to pay for an applicant's PSP clearance on an individual basis by using a credit card if applying online or submitting a paper check, if applying by mail.
+An agency business account can be requested from the Pennsylvania State Police to pay for clearances in bulk by calling the Criminal Records Section Supervisor at 717-787-9092.
+Organizations are, also able to pay for an applicant's PSP clearance on an individual basis by using a credit card if applying online or submitting a paper check if applying by mail.